If you are reading this page, probability is you have decided to start solids with your little one.

-There has been an avalanche of books on the topic of baby led weaning and how to cook various recipes for this approach to weaning.
+There has been an avalanche of books on the topic of starting solids and how to cook various recipes for this approach to weaning.
 Moms publishing their recipes is a great thing cause it means they are tried and tested.

 To give you a hand in selecting only the best ones, here are my top three books on this topic.

 - If I were to choose just one book to buy other than the one above, it would be Young Gums.
 It’s modern, simple cooking, but also one hand cooking which I love, now that I have a newborn and a toddler in the house.